Fan Retrospectives: Spider-Man: The Clone Saga: Part 34: Blood Brothers

 Amusingly, Spider-Man thinks that Molten Man is breaking into his own company and attacks him.
 The battle drops them and Peter into the secret labs of Gaunt, which is conveniently only three floors below them.

 They attack Gaunt and his henchmen, until MJ randomly appears and immediately gets captured.
 Why does a pregnant woman decide it's a good idea to charge into a super-power fight?

 Anyways, the good guys defeat Gaunt and thwart his attempts to rebuild his body.
 The machine explodes-which appears to kill Gaunt and Seward Trainer.
 The end.

 Well, not really.
 We still get no definitive answers on who's behind all of Ben's problems.
 I mean, we know that Hobgoblin did most of the heavy work with Gaunt bankrolling him, but we don't know who Gaunt's working for.
 That's right.
 We discover there is yet another mysterious mastermind behind Gaunt.
-Shocking reveal number four!
+Shocking reveal number five!

 So for the record, the mysterious Cell-12 is led by the Hobgoblin, who is partners with the mysterious, possibly traitorous Seward Trainer, who works with the mysterious Gaunt, who works this new mystery man.